Spring Garden Revival

 Phone: (781) 826-5000 x1024

-Website: Hanover Conservation Commission
+Official Website: Hanover Conservation Commission

 Professional Installation Standards, Application Depths & Quality Control Requirements

-Professional mulch installation in Hanover adheres to strict standards.
-Certified landscape professionals ensure proper application depth (2-4 inches, never exceeding 4 inches), maintain a 6-inch clearance around tree trunks and plant stems to prevent moisture damage and pest issues, and set mulch 3-5 inches from building foundations.
-Crisp bed edges prevent migration onto sidewalks and driveways.
+Professional mulch installation in Hanover follows strict standards to ensure plant health and environmental protection.
+Certified landscape professionals are trained in proper application techniques, including maintaining a 2-4 inch mulch depth (never exceeding 4 inches), a 6-inch clearance around tree trunks and plant stems to prevent moisture damage and pest issues, and a 3-5 inch setback from building foundations.
 Site preparation includes weed control and edge definition, with hand spreading for precision and mechanical spreading for large areas.
-Quality assurance involves verifying material quality, uniform coverage, and post-installation plant health monitoring.
-Most professional installations offer a one-year warranty on material performance.
-For information on certified professionals and standards, contact: Hanover Community Development & Municipal Inspections
+Quality assurance involves verifying material quality, ensuring uniform coverage, and monitoring plant health post-installation.
+Most professional installations include a warranty, typically for 1 year.
+For questions about professional standards or to verify contractor credentials, contact:

 550 Hanover Street, Hanover, MA 02339